-I have two primary-school aged children, and as well as Christmas preparations generally, which are time consuming enough as it is, the month is a whirlwind of concerts, rehearsals, school fairs, nativity plays and various events.
-And I’ve been thinking this morning about how much harder it would be if I were still employed in a ‘normal’ HR role for a company.
+I have two school-aged children, and as well as Christmas preparations generally, which are time-consuming enough as it is, the month is a whirlwind of concerts, rehearsals, plays and various other events.
+And I’ve been thinking how much harder it would be if I were still employed in a ‘normal’ HR role for a company.

-I was able to go to two nativity plays, to the school annual Christmas ‘extravaganza’, to all the various rehearsals and concerts and was also able to work at home for large parts of December to be in for the numerous deliveries we had that month, as many people do, thus saving myself umpteen trips to the Post office or various parcel pick-up points!
+I was able to go to all the various rehearsals and concerts and was also able to work at home for large parts of December to be in for the numerous deliveries we had that month, as many people do, thus saving myself umpteen trips to the Post office or various parcel pick-up points!
 And in addition to all that, I was not at the mercy of a holiday rota as to whether I’d have to work Christmas eve/in between Christmas and New Year.
-Instead I was off most of the two week period, just checking emails and doing a tiny bit of work to ensure I didn’t get behind.
+Instead I was off most of the two week period, just checking emails and doing a bit of work to ensure I didn’t get behind.

 If you’d like to talk to me about self-employment as an HR consultant and how you can arrange it to suit your lifestyle as I have mine, do get in touch.